shawnsong/kubernetes-handbook/README.md

 Please refer [setup-kubelet](kubelet/setup-kubelet.md) to setup Kubelet on worker nodes.

 ## 10. Wrap Up
+### 10.1 Enable Firewall on Master Nodes
 Now we have a production like highly available cluster running.
 We have one more step to go: enable the firewall.
 The OS used in this tutorial is CENTOS 7.4, so we use firewalld to config the firewall.

 Please refer [enable-firewall](wrap-up/enable-firewall.md) to enable the firewall.

+### 10.2 Setup Daemon for Master Compnents
+There are two ways to keep our master components (etcd, Controller, API Server, Scheduler) running all the time: first is to run all components in containers and let `Kubelet` to guarantee their running state.
+The second way is to make each component as a Linux Service and use Linux `systemd` to manage them.
+Using Kubelet will introduce 'Watching the watchers' issue (who is going to manage the state of Kubelet?), but it is more or less OS dependent.
+In This tutorial, we are going to make all components as services and let systemd to manage them.

+Please refer [setup-services](wrap-up/setup-services.md) for the setup.